 2. Disability Income

 - For an uncomplicated pregnancy, disability will begin two weeks prior to the birth date, when the waiting period begins.
 Disability will continue for 6 after a natural birth and for 8 weeks after a C-section.
 Lincoln will begin to pay a benefit on the first day following the end of your waiting period and will continue to pay a benefit up until the 6-8 week mark after a natural birth or C-section.

 3. Leave No Salary (or use accruals)

 - CFRA for parental bonding will begin the day after the disability period ends.
-Parental bonding is unpaid; however you may use your accrual subject to the PPSM or your collective bargaining agreement.
-If you choose to use your accruals, you must back them in from your return date.
+Parental bonding is unpaid; however you may use your accruals subject to the Personnel Policies for Staff Members (PPSM) or your Collective Bargaining Agreement (CBA).

 4. Return to Work